devnet-uk/starter/freshstart/user-driven-plan/phases/phase-b-architecture.md

 - `/execute-tasks` run referencing architecture standards returns green

 ## Manual Step Runner
+Context Reset Tip: After you commit each step, clear the agent context and start the next step using the Handoff Template in `freshstart/user-driven-plan/implementation-plan.md` (see "Context Resets & Handoff").

 ### Step B1: Contracts Package Creation
 **Message to send:**